-Field verification was conducted by Registered Professional Biologists from Diamond Head Consulting (DHC) to assess the accuracy of the data used in analysis and to supplement some areas where data may have been absent.
+The analysis made use of data that covers all natural areas in the District.
+Some site-specific data is available and provides a high level of detail but was not used as they do not cover the entire District.
+Field verification was conducted to confirm the accuracy of the data used in analysis and to supplement some areas where data may have been absent.
 Time and budget limited the number of field verifications and was not comprehensive across the entire District.
 Only public lands were visited as part of these field visits.
-141 (8%) of the total of 1821 polygons were visited.
-This report did not include the identification or prioritisation of areas for restoration.
-Restoration opportunities were identified and will be discussed further in the Biodiversity Conservation Strategy.
+Of a total of 1821 polygons, 152 (8%) were visited.
+This analysis does not identify areas for restoration.